Liquid Medications¶

 10 mL of digoxin is at the upper limit of reasonable.
 Digoxin is a high alert medication.
 Independently verify the order, stock concentration, and your calculation with a second nurse before administering.

-When drawing up liquid medications in an oral syringe, always expel any air bubbles and confirm the volume at eye level before administering.
+When drawing up liquid medications in an oral syringe, expel any air bubbles and confirm the volume at eye level before administering.
 A small air bubble can make a 5 mL dose appear to be 6 mL.